jsauve/bitrise-step-remote-gist-bash-script-runner/README.md

 # Remote Gist Bash Script Runner

 Very similar to the [Remote Gist Bash Script Runner](https://github.com/bitrise-io/steps-remote-script-runner) step, except that this one explicitly takes a main Gist URL, as opposed to a *raw* URL.
-This script infers the raw URL of your Gist from the main URL.
+This script scrapes the raw URL(s) of your Gist from the content of the main URL, and then runs each of the scripts located those URLs.

-Step that downloads the content of the Gist url and runs it as a bash script.
 You must provide a valid Gist URL (*not* the raw URL).

 For example, a main URL may look like this:

 ```